 - Engage in meaningful community service and/or extracurricular activities

 In addition to receiving an enhanced financial aid package, students who are selected for the Maguire Scholarship will receive special mentoring on campus and will have the opportunity to participate in an annual Maguire Scholars Program event.
 For more information please contact the Office of Admissions at 508-793-2443.

 Here is some information on a variety of other options for you to explore to obtain scholarships and grants from places you might not have considered.

-- State-sponsored scholarships: If you are a resident of Massachusetts, Pennsylvania, or Vermont, Holy Cross expects that you will take advantage of state-sponsored scholarship programs by applying to them directly.
-Apply free online at www.fafsa.gov.
+- State-sponsored scholarships: If you are a resident of Massachusetts, Pennsylvania, or Vermont Holy Cross expects that you will take advantage of state-sponsored scholarship programs by applying to them directly.
+Apply for free online at www.fafsa.gov.
 The deadlines and further instructions for particular state scholarships can be found on the FAFSA.

 - Local opportunities: Corporations, foundations, civic groups, parent and school associations, and service clubs routinely offer scholarships to local high school students.
 Check with your high school guidance office to learn how you can apply for these scholarships.